Osborne uses budget speech to appeal for UK to stay in EU

-LONDON Chancellor George Osborne used his annual budget speech on Wednesday to issue a heartfelt appeal to the country not to vote to leave the European Union.
+LONDON British finance minister George Osborne used his annual budget speech on Wednesday to issue a heartfelt appeal to the country not to vote to leave the European Union.

 "I believe we should not put at risk all the hard work that the British people have done to make our country strong again," he told parliament.